Bremen City Hall: The Gothic town hall

 Around 1400, when the development of Bremen was at its height, a new town hall was planned and built.
 Most engaged were burgomaster Johann Hemeling and councilmen Friedrich Wagner and Hinrich von der Trupe.
 The location and design were a demonstration of confidence vis-à-vis the archbishop.
 Bremen Market Square, completed a century before, was now dominated by the town hall rather than by the cathedral and the archbishop's palace.
 Both of its two halls, the upper hall and the lower hall, were a few inches longer and wider than the great hall of the episcopal palace.
 As in the palace, the entrances were placed at the sides rather than facing the square.
 The Ratskeller is below those halls.

 With the construction of the town hall, the first Roland sculpture was erected in front of it.
 It was not yet as large as today.

 The town hall in Gothic style was decorated with 16 large sculptures, showing emperors and prince-electors, demonstrating Bremen's claim of being an imperial city, and four ancient philosophers.
 But at the same time it was fortified; there were two wall-walks, one above the gallery towards the market square and one all around the gutters of the hip-roof.
 Four small towers with staircases served the access from the upper hall to the upper wall-walk.
 The gallery on ground level towards the market square during the first centuries was no shelter for merchants, it was reserved for trials.

-On the rear side of the Gothic town hall, there was an extension, in the upper floor containing the room for the city council, called Altes Wittheits-Stube, (The Old Council Chamber).
+On the rear side of the Gothic town hall, there was an extension, on the upper floor containing the room for the city council, called Altes Wittheits-Stube, (The Old Council Chamber).
 West of it, there was an outer staircase from Our Dear Lady's Churchyard to the upper hall.